CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/code-review/index.md

     1="Explain the value of code review in our community"
 +++

-Code review is one of the most important ways we evaluate our progress in the course.
-The purpose of code review is not to mark or grade a piece of work; it must stand as a set of constructive feedback that trainees can use to correct any misconceptions and improve the quality of the code.
-Trainees benefit enormously from code reviews and often cite them as one of the most important ways of developing their skills.
+As developers, code review is one of the most important ways we evaluate our work.
+At Code Your Future, code review isn't about grading; a code review initiates a **dialogue** with constructive feedback.
+Trainees benefit enormously from such code reviews and identify them as one of the most important ways of developing their skills.

-Throughout the course, trainees regularly raise pull requests for the backlog issues they're working on.
-New members of our community are encouraged to review code as early on as possible: talk to a current volunteer or trainee, and they can direct you to a repo where there are outstanding pull requests.
-Ask on Slack to discover a list of pull requests that require a review.
+Throughout the course, trainees regularly raise pull requests for their backlog issues.
+New volunteers are encouraged to review code pull requests early on: ask on Slack to discover unreviewed pull requests.

 Check out our [guides on reviewing](../../../guides/reviewing/)